 There are 3 basic families of avocados: Mexican (Persea americana var. drymifolia), Guatemalan (Persea americana var. guatemalensis) and West Indian (Persea americana var. americana.)
 Any of the hundreds of varieties available today will have descended from these families.
 Some of the varieties don’t even have real names yet, just being referred to by terms such as HX38 or NB86.

 - Guatemalan descendants tend to produce warty skins that are green, black or purple, and larger than Mexican descendants, but not as large as West Indian ones;

 - Mexican descendants can produce the smallest of avocados with thin purple or black skins and yellowish-green flesh.
 Leaves of some varieties can be used in cooking;

 - West Indian descendants tend to produce fruit that is the largest of all avocados with smooth, glossy, lighter green skins (the term “West Indian” is probably too late to change now, but it is hopelessly inaccurate: this type of avocado appears actually to have originated on other side of Central America, in lowland areas on the Pacific Coast.)
 These avocados tend to be lighter in overall oil content.

 If you are in North America, your avocados probably mostly come from Florida or California.
-Since 1914, California Avocado growers have lobbied vigorously to keep Mexican-grown avocados out of the American market on grounds of pest and disease transfer.
-There are some reports that, while continuing their lobbying efforts, some have as of 2000 also set up in Mexico and are importing Mexican Avocados to America under their American brand names.
+Since 1914, California avocado growers have lobbied vigorously to keep Mexican-grown avocados out of the American market on grounds of pest and disease transfer.
+Some, though, while continuing their lobbying efforts, have also set up in Mexico and are importing Mexican avocados to America under their American brand names.

 If you are in Australia, your avocados probably come from within the country or South Africa.